ventus-ag/documentation/content/products/images/custom-images.md

 ### Get Images list
 To get the list of all available Images in the current Project, follow the next steps:
-- Loggin to your Ubuntu Virtual Machine, from which you are going to create custom Image;
+- Login to your Ubuntu Virtual Machine, from which you are going to create custom Image;
 for this we use SSH protocol - to find additional information about, it see the article: [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)
-`ssh -i ~/.ssh/id_rsa ubuntu@185.226.42.187`
+`ssh -i ~/.ssh/id_rsa ubuntu@185.226.43.42`

 - Update Ubuntu package sources by running the following command:
 `sudo apt update`